ianh/owl/doc/generated-parser.md

 ## creating a tree

-Bluebird uses the `struct bluebird_tree` type to represent a parse tree.
+Owl uses the `struct owl_tree` type to represent a parse tree.
 There are two ways to create a tree:

 ### from a string

 ```
-struct bluebird_tree *tree = bluebird_tree_create_from_string(string);
+struct owl_tree *tree = owl_tree_create_from_string(string);
 ```

-The tree returned by `bluebird_create_tree_from_string` may reference pieces of its string argument.
+The tree returned by `owl_create_tree_from_string` may reference pieces of its string argument.
 It's important to keep the string around until you're done with the tree.

 ### from a file

 ```
-struct bluebird_tree *tree = bluebird_tree_create_from_file(file);
+struct owl_tree *tree = owl_tree_create_from_file(file);
 ```

-Bluebird will copy the contents of the file into an internal buffer, so feel free to close the file after calling this function.
+Owl will copy the contents of the file into an internal buffer, so feel free to close the file after calling this function.

 ### reporting errors